Nosto/nosto-php-sdk/README.md

 * **NostoHelperDate** helper class for date related operations
 * **NostoHelperIframe** helper class for iframe related operations
 * **NostoHelperPrice** helper class for price related operations
+* **NostoXhrResponse** util class for representing a XHR response that is used when responding to account administration iframe API calls

 ### Interfaces